In each of these zip files there are two or three

 when recording the maximum grip strength for both hands.

 This lesson demonstrates how the brain's electrical activity varies,

 dependent upon the task being performed.
 The students will examine different

-EEG frequency bands (alpha, beta, delta, theta) of the EEG.
+EEG frequency bands (alpha, beta, delta, theta) of

 Students will record EEG during relaxed and attentive states.
 The system will

 display raw EEG, alpha band, and alpha-RMS (integrated alpha) activity so

 students can determine how state of mind influences the brain's electrical